vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/python_v3.txt

 QAbstractSpinBox
 ----------------

-The following PyQt calls have changed signatures to avoid the need for mutable strings::
+The following PyQt4 calls have changed signatures to avoid the need for mutable strings::

     QAbstractSpinBox.fixup(str input) -> str